AnnaGenina/pyGravSphere/README.md

 **Note from 26/05/2020: when using the in-built preprocessing functionality pyGravsphere now defaults to <img src="https://render.githubusercontent.com/render/math?math=N/\sqrt{N}"> stars per bin.**

-**A more sophisticated pyGravSphere-based binning routine for the second velocity moments has been introduced in Zoutendijk et al. 2021(https://arxiv.org/abs/2101.00253)**
+**21/04/2021: A more sophisticated pyGravSphere-based binning routine for the second velocity moments has been introduced in Zoutendijk et al. 2021(https://arxiv.org/abs/2101.00253)**

 **This can be found here: https://github.com/slzoutendijk/hkbin**